myarichuk/myarichuk.github.io/source/_posts/production-ready-logging-monitoring.md

 cover: /2023/11/15/production-ready-logging-monitoring/production-ready-2.jpg
 ---

 Hey there!
-In the [first post](https://www.graymatterdeveloper.com/2023/11/11/production-ready-intro/) of the series, we briefly introduced the concept of *production-ready* software and mentioned that there are several non-negotiable aspects that must be present in a *production-system* ready system.
+In the [previous post](https://www.graymatterdeveloper.com/2023/11/11/production-ready-intro/) of the series, we briefly introduced the concept of *production-ready* software and mentioned that there are several non-negotiable elements that must be present in a *production-ready* system.

-In this post, we will take a look at the first non-negotiable - the unsung heroes of any software system.
+So, let's take a look at the first non-negotiable - the unsung heroes of any software system.
 Structured Logging and Monitoring.

-*Oh, but logging is pretty much a given*, I might hear you say.
-And monitoring?
+*Oh, but we have logging, it's just some text that we print when stuff happens, why complicate things?*, I might hear you say. *And monitoring?
 Why would we need that?
-Our system is up and passes automatic and QA tests, so what's the problem?
+Our system is up and passes automatic tests and we already have QA folks testing it before release, so what's the problem?*

 Sound familiar?
 I've been there too.
-If you've heard this from a fellow developer or, even worse, caught yourself saying it, I would say it's time for a serious perspective shift.
+If you've heard this from a fellow developer, your team leader or even worse, caught yourself saying it, I would say it's time for a serious perspective shift.
 [Structured logging](https://www.atatus.com/glossary/structured-logging/) and [monitoring](https://www.digitalocean.com/community/tutorials/an-introduction-to-metrics-monitoring-and-alerting) are more than just a tedious task or an item on a review checklist.
 Let's take a look why.

 ## Structured Logging: Not Just Another Log File